Hisyeo/Hisyeo.github.io/blog/2025-03-23-hobîyô-yê-môtowo-nêôs/index.md

 There's still lots of lessons to add.
 The next one will be about occupations, chores, and living arrangements.
 After that, we get into food and drink.

-In addition to lessons, Planning has begun on some **guides** for topics like math, biology, and philosophy.
-Guides are intended for deeper specializations into specific subjects and there will likely be many more of these.
+In addition to lessons, planning has begun on some **guides** for topics like math, biology, and philosophy.
+Guides are intended for deeper specializations into common subjects and there will likely be many more of these (let us know what guides you would like to see).

 Outside of the writing, there is also intermittent work being put into a Discord bot which will allow for searching the core Hîsyêô words, proper/class words,